 - Defeating UT-Austin in the first college baseball game played in the state.

-- Three of the first five Rhodes Scholars in Texas were Southwestern graduates.
+- Graduating three of the first five Rhodes Scholars in Texas.

-- The first student literary journal in the state was founded at Southwestern.
+- Founding the first student literary journal in the state.

 - Legendary folklorist and author J. Frank Dobie graduated in 1910 and went on to national acclaim.

-- The nation’s first chapter of Alpha Chi was established in 1922, growing out of a Scholarship Society.
+- Establishing the nation’s first chapter of Alpha Chi, in 1922, growing out of a Scholarship Society.

-Throughout the ’80s, ’90s and early 2000s, the physical campus saw many changes including the construction of new residence halls, academic buildings, a new campus center, and a new building to house the Offices of Admission and Financial Aid.
-Additions were also added to the library, the fine arts building and the science building; and renovations were made to numerous additional buildings.
+Throughout the 1980s, 1990s, and early 2000s, the physical campus saw many changes, including the construction of new residence halls, academic buildings, a new campus center, and a new building to house the Offices of Admission and Financial Aid.
+Additions were also added to the library, the fine arts building, and the science building.
+Renovations were made to numerous additional buildings.

-Financially, Southwestern was the beneficiary of The Brown Foundation of Houston, Inc.’s Matching Challenge, which concluded in 1995 with 34 percent of alumni participating.
+Financially, Southwestern was the beneficiary of The Brown Foundation of Houston, Inc.’s Matching Challenge, which concluded in 1995 with 34% of alumni participating.